Rohnert Park, California: 2010

-Of the 15,503 households 35.1% had children under the age of 18 living with them, 46.7% were married couples living together, 11.9% had a female householder with no husband present, and 36.8% were non-families.
-24.0% of households were one person and 7.7% were one person aged 65 or older.
-The average household size was 2.65 and the average family size was 3.20.

-The age distribution was 25.3% under the age of 18, 14.8% from 18 to 24, 32.0% from 25 to 44, 19.8% from 45 to 64, and 8.1% 65 or older.
-The median age was 32 years.
-For every 100 females, there were 94.1 males.
-For every 100 females age 18 and over, there were 90.2 males.
-The median income for a household in the city was $51,942, and the median family income was $61,420.
-Males had a median income of $41,757 versus $31,149 for females.
-The per capita income for the city was $23,035.
-About 3.2% of families and 8.0% of the population were below the poverty line, including 4.6% of those under age 18 and 6.3% of those over age 64.

 Law and government

-City Council
+Council

 Rohnert Park is governed by a City Council of five members, who serve staggered four-year terms.
 Municipal elections are held in November of even-numbered years.
 In 2019, the Rohnert Park City Council voted to transition from at-large elections to a district based system in which voters elect one councilmember to represent each district.
 Any registered voter who resides within Rohnert Park is eligible to run for City Council in the district in which they live.

 County, state, and federal representation

 Rohnert Park is split between Sonoma County's 2nd and 3rd supervisorial districts.